mrinath123/Deeplense_Gravitational_lensing/README.md

 ## Results

+### Best AUCROCscore without Domain adaptation : 0.816
+Using simple classification with Efficientnet_b2 as pretrained model.

 ### Table showing AUCROC score for each Domain Adaptation technique(row) and the Encoder model used (column)

 |                | Efficientnet_b2  | Resnet34  |  Densenet_121 |  ECNN  |